Aid workers ask where was WHO in Ebola outbreak?

 Some aid workers and U.N. officials blame a lack of WHO leadership in the emergency response, particularly in the early stages when it would have been easier to contain.
 On several occasions, WHO officials played down the outbreak, they say.

-Senior WHO staff, including Director General Margaret Chan, said the organization's role was not to run Ebola clinics or campaigns but advise states how to do so.
+Senior WHO staff, including Director General Margaret Chan, said the organisation's role was not to run Ebola clinics or campaigns but advise states how to do so.

 Yet after a direct appeal from the leaders of Guinea, Liberia and Sierra Leone - the worst affected countries - for the United Nations to do more on Ebola, Secretary-General Ban Ki-moon stepped in to create a special U.N. mission last week, effectively stripping WHO of its coordination role.